Shard Blob Transactions scale data-availability of Ethereum in a simple, forwards-compatible manner.

 kzg_to_versioned_hash(kzg[i]) == versioned_hash[i]

 - The KZG commitments match the blob contents.
 (Note: this can be optimized with additional data, using a proof for a random evaluation at two points derived from the commitment and blob data)

 The signature is verified and

 def unsigned_tx_hash(tx: SignedBlobTransaction) -> Bytes32: # The pre-image is prefixed with the transaction-type to avoid hash collisions with other tx hashers and types return keccak256(BLOB_TX_TYPE + ssz.serialize(tx.message)) def get_origin(tx: SignedBlobTransaction) -> Address: sig = tx.signature # v = int(y_parity) + 27, same as EIP-1559 return ecrecover(unsigned_tx_hash(tx), int(sig.y_parity)+27, sig.r, sig.s)

 The hash of a signed blob transaction should be computed as:

 def signed_tx_hash(tx: SignedBlobTransaction) -> Bytes32: return keccak256(BLOB_TX_TYPE + ssz.serialize(tx))

 The current header encoding is extended with a new 256-bit unsigned integer field

-total of excess blobs included on chain since this EIP was activated.
-If the total number of blobs is below the
+total of excess data gas consumed on chain since this EIP was activated.
+If the total amount of data gas is below the

 The resulting RLP encoding of the header is therefore: